kawansoft/aceql-http/README.md

     DenyExecuteUpdateManager
 ```

-After AceQL server restart, remote clients won't be allowed to execute DDL statements or to update the database.
+After AceQL server restart, remote clients won't be allowed to execute DDL statements nor to update the database.

 #### The CsvRulesManager SQL Firewall Manager